Getting a Head Start on Success

 Committed to improving community health in the communities it serves, Kaiser Permanente believes that education, as with other social factors that impact health, plays a major role in a person’s overall well-being.

-“A good education will affect us throughout our lifetime, and has been shown to increase healthy behaviors and improve health outcomes,” DiSalvo said.
+“A good education will affect us throughout our lifetime, and has been shown to increase healthy behaviors and improve health outcomes,” said DiSalvo, whose department coordinates and participates in the annual event each year.
 “As we help these children be better prepared to succeed in school, we believe they’re more likely to succeed later in life.”

 The nonprofit El Nido Family Centers, whose mission is to empower at-risk children and families, also received a $15,000 grant from Kaiser Permanente Panorama City Medical Center.
 This funding to support El Nido’s Teen Parent Family Services program will help increase access to health care, wellness education, health promotion, and disease prevention for underserved pregnant/parenting teens and their babies in the San Fernando Valley.